newslynx/newslynx-core/docs/api.rst

 **Tags**
 ++++++++++++++++++

-The **Tags** API enables the listing / creating / updating / deleting of tags.
+The **Tags** API enables the listing, creating, updating, and deleting of tags.

 .. _endpoints-tags-json: